Sharing Is Caring! Share this awesome content with your friends now.

 Bear in mind that he is as passionate about politics as he about economic and finance matters.
 This saw him being instrumental in the forming of the:

-Another very significant contribution that has often been overlooked is the fact that the Honourable Edward Seaga founded HEART – Human Employment and Resource Training Programme in 1983; an education/vocational training centre that is very critical to the empowering of the Jamaican workforce.
+Another very significant contribution that has often been overlooked is the fact that the Honourable Edward Phillip George Seaga founded HEART – Human Employment and Resource Training Programme in 1983; an education/vocational training center that is very critical to the empowering of the young Jamaican workforce.

 While being a member of hunting clubs, he is also very involved in the Kingston Cricket Club – apparently another one of his passions.
 However, this passion may have taken a toll on his family life as he was divorced from his wife in 1995, bu t he quickly gathered himself and married to Carla Vendryes.
 At age 70, he produced a beautiful daughter with her.

 He as the On May 28, 2019, he died in a US hospital where he was receiving treatment for cancer.

 Prior to his death, Mr. Seaga was the last surviving member of the framers of the Jamaican Constitution.

 For even more on Edward Seaga, visit this wikipedia page.

 Make sure you subscribe to my free monthly e-zine My Island Jamaica Digest (MIJD) and stay with the latest from Jamaica!